ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 #### `is_disk_virtual`

 When `is_disk_virtual` is enabled, there is a certain amount of delay added after flashing firmware binary to make sure the mount was correct.
 This field is not used anymore.
-Daplink uses mbedls to make sure the mount was correct before re-flashing it again.
+The Mbed test tools uses `Mbed LS` to make sure the mount was correct before re-flashing it again.

 #### `supported_toolchains`